thereyeslab/Smol-FIESTA/docs/documentation.md

 - Quantification of behavioral transitions using transition matrices.

 **Logic**:
-For each track the function `rebind_record_proximity` detects the binding event followed by diffusing event and then another binding event.
-Then depenidng on the
+For each track, the function `rebind_record_proximity` detects the binding event, followed by a diffusion event, and then another binding event.
+Then depending on the
 - The duration of unbinding.
 - The distance between the unbinding and rebinding locations.
 It determines if the rebinding is valid and if the particle rebinds to the same position or another position.
 It also categorizes these events and tabulates statistics for further analysis.